 Wondering about upcoming and recently released capabilities in any of our business apps or platform?

-Download the Spring '18 release notes.
-We've captured all the details, end to end, top to bottom, in a single PDF that you can use for planning.
-Learn about:
+View the release notes.
+We've captured all the details, end to end, top to bottom, which you can use for planning.

 See also these links:

 Learn about what's new in Dynamics 365 (online), version 9.0 for admins and end users.

 With Dynamics 365, previous Dynamics CRM functionality is included as a part of a suite of intelligent business applications.
 The apps that make up the customer relationship management (CRM) portion of the suite are referred to as “Customer Engagement” and include Sales, Customer Service, Field Service, Project Service Automation, and their related services.